mikaeltrigo/buildroot_demo/readme.md

 ## Create-SD-card

-I have created a script that is found in buildroot_swisstiming/board/powertime3/install-sd.sh.
+A script is available in buildroot_swisstiming/board/powertime3/install-sd.sh.

 After an initial build, you have to copy it to the images folder (only need to do it once, or after you do a make clean)

 ```
-cd buildroot_swisstiming
+cd build
 cp ../board/powertime3/install-sd.sh images/
 ```